TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 .. image:: Pics/bitmaps/TheSDK_block_diagram.png
   :alt: TheSDK block diagram

+This is the master documentation of TheSystem development kit.
+These pages provide an introduction and browsable documentation for the core Entities: thesdk, rtl, spice and ads.

 Operation principle
 -------------------

 TheSyDeKick supports the system design by "testing first" principle.
 Design is started by writing a system test bench and simple model for the design under